About

 My current case study is political messages and news items, especially content that can mislead or provoke strong emotion.
 Using large-scale online experiments, I manipulate sequence features and measure when people shift their level of attention from intuitive judgments to focused deliberation, and how beliefs change in response.

-To do so, we model how exposure history builds and tunes cached stimulus→response mappings, or habits that tune compact, structure‑aware policies that can be executed rapidly without reconstructing the full causal model on every trial.
+To do so, we model how exposure history builds and tunes cached associations, or habits that tune compact, structure‑aware policies that can be executed rapidly without reconstructing the full causal model on every trial.
 The guiding assumption is that such models are candidates for capturing human behaviour because they allow us to think about judgments in terms of the optimal solutions to the problems the human mind faces, which in the case of online environments, is hypothetically to determine the cues which are most conducive to quick judgment.
 If attention and computation are limited, people want to attain a strategy that functions well across environments and so store coarse predictive categories, or, defaults used when the context is ambiguous.
 Crucially, these coarse categories often track stereotypes about the speaker, their motivations and what political or social groups they belong to, biasing decision-making towards these cues.

 Using a psychological method to increase performance of LLM for relevance judgement and ranking tasks (2025)